La Chapelle-Launay: Location

 Located halfway between Nantes and St. Nazaire, it is well served by transport networks.
 The town is in the west of the Loire-Atlantic, just north of the Loire estuary.
-The nearest town close by are Savenay at 2.7 km.
+The nearest town is Savenay at 2.7 km.

 Population

 Climate

 Chapelle-Launay climate is, like the rest of the Loire-Atlantique, a temperate oceanic climate.
 This climate is heavily influenced by the estuary of the Loire.
 Winters are mild (min 3 °C / Max 10 °C) and summers are mild (12 °C min / max 24 °C).
 Snowfall is rare.
 Rain is frequent (113 days per year of precipitation), with annual precipitation averaging about 743 mm, however rainfall is quite variable from one year to another.
 The average sunshine is 1826 hours per year.
 The presence of the Sillon de Bretagne, however, causes some local variations in the climate, with marsh areas generally colder than the rest of the town.
 This area is also often shrouded by fog in the winter.